thefinnlab/individual_event_seg/README.md

 # individual_event_seg
-This repository contains code and experimental materials for the publication "name TBD"
+This repository contains code and experimental materials for the publication "Individual variability in neural event segmentation reflects stimulus content and interpretation"

 The structure of this directory is as follows:
 - There is a data and code folder that are typically labeled by their corresponding figure (see below).